 To prevent information bias or bias in effect size estimates, resulting from errors in measuring the variables in the study.

-In case of blinding, documentation about the type of blinding, how the blinding was carried out to participants and/or treatment providers, description of the interventions and/or placebo, and the monitoring process.
+In case of blinding, documentation about the type of blinding, how the blinding was carried out to participants and/or treatment providers and/or outcome assessors, description of the interventions and/or placebo, and the monitoring process.

 Documentation as described under ‘Requirements’.